Hackathon submissions are now closed. Thank you for your interest!

 - A technical specification file of the service

-- A translation transformation specification file (XML), based on the available service creation manual < NeMo Service Creation Manual >
+- A translation transformation specification file (XML), based on the available service creation manual < NeMo Manual for the translation transformation specification file (XML) >

 - A semantic description file (OWL-s), using the Service Creation Tool